Vampire Pumpkin

 The Lesani Gypsies of Serbia have a belief that by keeping a pumpkin in one’s home for more than ten days, by using it as a siphon that has not been opened for three or more years, or by keeping it in the house after Christmas Day will cause this fruit to become a vampire.

-The vampiric pumpkin will look much like it did before its spoiling, maintaining its color, shape, and size.
+The vampiric pumpkin will look much like it did before its spoiling, maintaining its colour, shape, and size.
 Fortunately, the vampire pumpkin does not actually attack anyone in a physical way, making it quite possibly the most harmless of all vampires; however, it does ooze blood and roll around on the floor making an annoying “brr, brr, brr” sound.
 To destroy the vampire pumpkin, there is a precise process that must be followed.
 First, the fruit must be boiled in water after which the water is thrown away.
 Then the vampire is scrubbed with a short whisk broom and the pumpkin is thrown away.
 Lastly, the broom must be burned.

 Source: